alexpkeil1/PolyaGammaDistribution.jl/README.md

 Note: this package had fallen by the wayside.
 I have updated it with a package file structure that works with Julia 1.3+.
 While the original author notes it is still under active development, the package works well for the purposes of Gibbs sampling for a logistic model, as described in the Polson, Scott and Windle paper below.
+I have unified the function calling and fixed a couple of bugs in underlying functions that were not used in the main sampling function (rand), but were needed to update this function to allow for integer and non-integer arguments.
+Code was updated for some efficiency, as well.

- - Alex Keil
+ - Alex Keil (author of the [forked version](https://github.com/alexpkeil1/PolyaGammaDistribution.jl))

 # What is this?